When to Use Undo and When to Commit

 It can in specific situations.
 If you consistently undo whenever a position looks difficult, you might never develop the problem-solving skills to escape those positions.
 Some difficult-looking positions are actually winnable — but if you keep undoing away from them, you never learn how.
 Strategic commitment to a position (with occasional selective undo) builds stronger play.

-For more decision-making frameworks, see our klondike turn-1 strategy and mid-game solitaire tactics.
+For more decision-making frameworks, see our klondike turn-1 strategy and advanced solitaire strategies.

 Further Reading